Programme Risk

 Prioritising intelligence before capital commitment.

-Most projects do not fail because a BIM model is missing; they fail when cost, scope, and programme assumptions are accepted without structured commercial interrogation.
-At Reltic, we apply digital analysis selectively to strengthen cost clarity and delivery control where it matters most.
+Most projects do not fail because a BIM model is missing; they fail when cost, scope and programme assumptions are accepted without structured commercial interrogation.

 Delivery risk